gtrevorrow/policy-validation-action/docs/validator-configuration.md

 ### Global Validators

 1. **OCI CIS Benchmark Validator**: Validates that policies conform to the CIS Benchmark recommendations for Oracle Cloud Infrastructure.
+This validator processes policies with fully-defined, static statements.
+2. **Agentic OCI CIS Benchmark Validator**: Uses a Large Language Model (LLM) to perform a holistic compliance check.
+It specifically targets policies containing HCL variables (e.g., `${var.admin_group}`), which are difficult for traditional parsers to analyze definitively.

 ## Using the ValidatorFactory